bihor/camaliga/Documentation/Changelog/Index.rst

             Templates changed: new partials.

             TCA-Bugfix for TYPO3 10.
-10.1.1      New and create action added.
+10.2.0      New and create action added.

+            The test-class uses now PHPUnit.
 ==========  ==============================================================================================================================